vegawidget/altair/README.md

 ```

 Because you are using a Python package, you may have some additional
 installation steps.
-These steps are described in greater detail in an
+These steps are described in greater detail in the
 [Installation](https://vegawidget.github.io/altair/articles/installation.html)
 article.

 1. Python must be installed on your system.
-To make things easier to
-    work with reticulate, I recommend using a
+I recommend using a
     [Conda](https://conda.io/docs) installation;
     [Miniconda](https://conda.io/docs/user-guide/install/download.html#anaconda-or-miniconda)
     works well and installs more-quickly than Anaconda.